 Digital graphic design is the first step that most people take for steampunk work because it’s so broad.
 This can include custom icons or photo mashups.
-Graphic designers work to bring concepts into reality that help sell a brand or idea to consumers.
+Graphic designers work to bring concepts into a reality that helps sell a brand or idea to consumers.

 DeviantArt has a lot of personal work including icons and forum signatures.
 This type of work isn’t really commercially viable, but it’s a great way to practice your graphic design skills and learn from the experience.

 It’s also worth checking out steampunk work on Dribbble to see what’s on there.
 The search feature ranks posts by popularity while the steampunk tag ranks work by recently published to give you a mix of quality.